ckormanyos/wide-decimal/README.md

 ### 1,000,001 digits of pi

-In the following code, we compute $1,000,001$
-(one million and one) decimal digits of the fundamental constant
+In the following code, we compute $1,000,001$ (one million and one) decimal digits of the fundamental constant $\pi$.
-$\pi$
 The truncated (non-rounded) expected result is
 $3.14159265{\ldots}79458151$
-In this particular example, all _heavy-weight_ components are deactivated and this particular calculation is, in fact, suitable for a _bare-metal_ mega-digit pi calculation.
+In this particular example, all _heavyweight_ components are deactivated and this particular calculation is, in fact, suitable for a bare-metal mega-digit pi calculation.

-In this example, note how a specialized custom allocator called `util::n_slot_array_allocator` is utilized for exact, efficient memory management of a certain number of temporary storages of mega-digit numbers (tuned to 18 in this particular example).
+In this example, note how a specialized custom allocator called `util::n_slot_array_allocator` is utilized for exact, efficient memory management of a certain number of temporary storages of mega-digit numbers (tuned to $18$ in this particular example).

 ```cpp
 #include <iomanip>